embedly/embedly-docs/tutorials/jquery_preview.rst

 And you are done setting up the front end solution for jQuery Preview!

-Note that the `Preview <http://embed.ly/docs/endpoints/1/preview>`_ endpoint is only available to Embedly developers with a Starter plan or above.
-You can sign up for a Starter plan at `embed.ly/pricing <http://embed.ly/pricing>`_.
+You can sign up or get more information for Extract at `embed.ly/extract <http://embed.ly/extract>`_.

 The full demo and documentation for jQuery Preview can be found at `github.com/embedly/jquery-preview